qgadrian/smokex/README.md

 * [x] Create organizations model (mind some logic needs to be replaced, for example `Limits`)
 * [ ] Add `finished with error` state?
-* [ ] Add the reason details of failed request.
-For example, a wrong ?????
 * [ ] Add metadata plugs
 * [ ] Connect to Github and auto create a plan based on the files under `.smokex`
 * [~] Allow remote console access on Heroku (see